mvolkmann/blog/src/swift/watch-os.md

 1. Click the device dropdown at the top of Xcode.
 1. Select "Add Additional Simulators..." which opens a dialog.
-1. Click the "Simulators" tab in the left nav.
-1. Click the "+" at the bottom of the left nav.
-1. Enter a name like "iPhone 13 + Watch 7".
+1. Enter a name such as "iPhone 14 Pro + Apple Watch 7".
-1. Select an iPhone model from the "Device Type" dropdown.
+1. Select the phone device type such as "iPhone 14 Pro".
 1. Check the "Paired Apple Watch" checkbox.
 1. Click the "Next" button.
 1. Select a Watch model from the "Device Type" dropdown.

+1. Click the "+" at the bottom of the left nav.
+1. Select an iPhone model from the "Device Type" dropdown such as "Apple Watch Series 7 (45mm)".
+1. Select an OS version from the "OS Version" dropdown such as "watchOS 9.0".
 1. Click the "Create" button.
+1. The new simulator should appear in the list on the left of the dialog.
 1. Close the dialog.
 1. Select the newly created simulator pair name from the device dropdown.